-What is a Reverse Mortgage
+What Is a Reverse Mortgage?

 A reverse mortgage is a powerful tool that enables homeowners to tap into a portion of their home equity and convert it to cash so they can live better in retirement.
-Also known as a home equity conversion mortgage HECM, this federally insured program is designed to help retirees access the home equity they’ve accumulated through tax-free loan proceeds* without having to sell or vacate their property.
+Also known as a home equity conversion mortgage (HECM), this federally insured program is designed to help retirees access the home equity they’ve accumulated through tax-free loan proceeds* without having to sell or vacate their property.

 How a Reverse Mortgage Loan Works

-Instead, interest on your loan is deferred each month and added to the principal, which increases the loan balance over time.
-Although you may choose to make voluntary payments, the principal and interest are not due until you sell your home, no longer occupy the property as your permanent residence, or pass away.
+Similar to a traditional mortgage, a reverse mortgage allows you to borrow money using your home as security and is based on the equity you’ve accumulated in your property.
+But unlike a traditional mortgage, you’re not required to make monthly principal and interest payments.* Instead, interest on your loan is deferred each month and added to the principal, which increases the loan balance over time.
+Although you may choose to make voluntary payments, the principal and interest are not due until you sell your home or no longer occupy the property as your permanent residence.

 *Borrowers are responsible for payment of property taxes, homeowner’s insurance, and any other obligations that might create a lien on the property, and they must maintain the property.

-How Much Money Can You Get With a Reverse Mortgage
+How Much Money You Can Get With a Reverse Mortgage

 Reverse Mortgage Proceeds Based on Age and Appraised Property Value (APV)